marolAI/seams-workshop.github.io/_practical/05_hpc.md

 - do code testings and prototyping
 - demonstrate knowledge of hpc service providers

----

-__Activities__
+## Activities

 The activities to be undertaken during this practical session shall include the following.

-- participants will be given serial codes and be asked to identified parallelizable parts of the code
+- participants will be given serial codes and be asked to identified parallelizable parts of the code (maybe as pseudocode?)
+- a demonstration of job submission, queuing, and management on CHPC
-- a runtime comparison of a serial code and its parallelized version
+- a runtime comparison of a serial code and its parallelized version (pre written simple-ish code in multiple languages, with a timing checkpoints in place, comments indicating rough "change here")
-- a runtime comparison of multiple cores without GPUs and multi-cores with GPUs in Colab
-- a demonstration of code testing / prototyping on a local machine / an interactive node
+- a demonstration of code testing / prototyping on a local machine / an interactive node (pre-written that works on local machine, but not when multi-thread or hpc / multinode setting?  suggests a race-condition error, thread locking, or IO collision error)
-- a demonstration of job submission, qeueing, and management on CHPC
+- a runtime comparison of multiple cores without GPUs and multi-cores with GPUs in Colab (can find an online tutorial? re-purpose a bit for us?)
+- participants experiment with HPC software like tensorflow, hadoop, and mapreduce (can find an online tutorial? re-purpose a bit for us?)
-- participants experiment with other services providers like EC2, Azure, NVIDIA, AWS, etc
+- participants experiment with other services providers like EC2, Azure, NVIDIA, AWS, etc (can find an online tutorial? re-purpose a bit for us?)
-- participants experiment with HPC software like hadoop, mapreduce, and tensorflow

----

-__Pre-requisites__

-The above activities assume that this session is preceded by a discussion that includes the following

-- how does the HPC computing model differ from computing on your local machine?
-- what do those differences mean for how you arrange your program?
-- the IO choices you make
-- the different categories HPC infrastructures: clusters, and clouds
-- jargon / terminology: multi-cores, GPUs, cloud computing, MPI, etc
-- HPC programming languages: CUDAC, Fortran, etc
+## Logistics Notes

+- Pre-arranged accounts
+- Confirm workshop access (e.g., SSH issues?)